Maximilian118/Front-End-Learnings/README.md

-# Front-End-Learnings
-To facilitate my learning of Front-End languages and practices
+A collection of files used to facilitate my learning of Front-End languages and practices.

+Need to learn / Goals:

+- [X] A comprehensive understanding of JS.
+- [X] SCSS.
+- [ ] Bootstrap.
+- [ ] React.